 - Personnel Procedures, Compensation and Governance

 Individuals who wish to share concerns or ideas are encouraged to contact their CASI representative.
-If you are uncertain which ward you belong to, please feel free to reach out to anyone on the CASI list.
+If you are uncertain which ward you belong to, please feel free to reach out to anyone on the CASI representatives list.

 For more information about the CALS CASI and how it runs, read the CASI bylaws.